DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 The possible security breach could occur as follows:

 1. A malefactor implements a phishing page.
-2. A user inadvertently visits this phishing page, which then sends a malicious request to your web application using the user’s cookies.
+2. A user inadvertently visits this phishing page, which then sends a malicious request to your web application using the user's cookies.
-3. As a result, the malicious action is performed on the user’s behalf, allowing the malefactor to access or modify the user’s data or account info.
+3. As a result, the malicious action is performed on the user's behalf, allowing the malefactor to access or modify the user's data or account info.

 For more information on the vulnerability, refer to the [CWE-352 - Cross-Site Request Forgery (CSRF)](https://cwe.mitre.org/data/definitions/352.html) article.